Jackie Evancho: Someday at Christmas and Two Hearts

 She released her seventh full-length album, Two Hearts, on March 31, 2017, on Sony's Portrait label.
-It consists of an "album of classical crossover songs – with an EP attached of [five] pop tunes", four of which she co-wrote.
+It consists of an album of classical crossover songs and an attached EP consisting of five pop tunes, four of which she co-wrote.
 The release was Evancho's first to include her own songwriting (other than contributions that she made in 2010 to the lyrics of the title song of Dream With Me).
 Fanai and Holley returned as producers and co-writers of the four songs on the EP with Evancho.

 Evancho began to promote the album near the end of her 2016–2017 Live in Concert Tour.
 Television promotions included the Today Show, NBC's New York Live and ABC's The View.
 In April 2017, Evancho gave ten performances at Café Carlyle in New York City, where she was the youngest artist ever to ever perform at the venue.
 The same month, she released a music video of a song from the album, "Pedestal".
 In May 2017, Evancho began a tour to promote Two Hearts.
 The album debuted at No. 100 on the Billboard 200, and No. 1 on the Billboard Classical Albums chart, Evancho's seventh consecutive release to reach the top of that chart.Classical Albums, the week of April 22, 2017, Billboard, April 11, 2017; and Classical Albums, the week of December 17, 2016, Billboard, November 23, 2016 The Two Hearts tour continued throughout 2018 and into early 2019.
 In February 2019, Evancho competed on America's Got Talent: The Champions but did not advance to the final.
 She also performed on the season's finale show.